 Requires lithium batteries that degrade over time | It does not require lithium batteries |

-No hassle of extension cord and better mobility | Hassle of being tethered to the length of extension cord while mowing |
+No hassle of extension cord and better mobility | The hassle of being tethered to the length of the extension cord while mowing |

 Cannot handle tall and weedy grass | Cannot handle tall and weedy grass |